-- The key facts will be established in language that the child understands, and the child's words will be used in clarifying/expanding what has been said. - No promises will be made to the child, e.g., to keep secrets. - Staff will stay calm and be available to listen. - Staff will actively listen with the utmost care to what the child is saying. - Where questions are asked, this should be done without pressurising and only using open questions. - Leading questions will be avoided as much as possible. - Questioning should not be extensive or repetitive. - Staff will not / should not put words in the child's mouth but will subsequently note the main points carefully. - The staff will keep a full written record duly signed and dated, including the time the conversation with the child took place, an outline what was said, comment on the child's body language etc. - It is not appropriate for staff to make children write statements about abuse that may have happened to them or get them to sign the staff record. - Staff will reassure the child and let them know that they were right to inform them and inform the child that this information would now have to be passed on. - The DSL will be immediately informed unless the disclosure has been made to them. - Information should be shared with children's social care without delay, either to the child's own social worker or to the MASH.
-Children's Social Care will liaise with the police where required, which will ensure an appropriate police officer response rather than a uniformed response. - The Police would only therefore be contacted directly in an emergency or if a child is in immediate risk of harm, abuse, or danger. - If unsure, the MASH has available a Consultation Phone Line during office hours where a conversation (without naming children) can be used to speak with a qualified social worker.
-No record of the conversation will be made it is purely an advice line.
+- The key facts will be established in language that the child understands, and the child's words will be used in clarifying/expanding what has been said. - No promises will be made to the child, e.g., to keep secrets. - Staff will stay calm and be available to listen. - Staff will actively listen with the utmost care to what the child is saying. - Where questions are asked, this should be done without pressurising, and only using open questions. - Leading questions will be avoided as much as possible. - Questioning should not be extensive or repetitive. - Staff will not / should not put words in the child's mouth but will subsequently note the main points carefully. - The staff will keep a full written record duly signed and dated, including the time the conversation with the child took place, an outline what was said, comment on the child's body language etc. - It is not appropriate for staff to make children write statements about abuse that may have happened to them or get them to sign the staff record. - Staff will reassure the child and let them know that they were right to inform them and inform the child that this information will now have to be passed on. - The DSL will be immediately informed unless the disclosure has been made to them. - Information should be shared with children's social care without delay, either to the child's own social worker or to the MASH.
+Children's Social Care will liaise with the police where required, which will ensure an appropriate police officer response rather than a uniformed response. - The Police would only therefore be contacted directly in an emergency or if a child is in immediate risk of harm, abuse, or danger.